mottbott/docker-k8s-training/kubernetes-stateful.md

 k apply -f kubernetes/statefulset/resources.yaml
 ```

+Check the result if the deployment worked by visiting https://localhost:31313

-Inpsect the resources that have been created.
+Inspect the resources that have been created.
 What about their name?
 ```
 k get pods
 k get service
-k get pvc
+k get persistentvolumeclaims
-k get pv
+k get persistentvolume
 ```

-Forward service
+What are these volumes we just used/created?
+Explain `PersistentVolume`s and `PersistentVolumeClaim`s as well as retention policies.

+💡 Retention policies should always be checked before depleting any `PersistentVolume` or `PersistentVolumeClaim`

+So what about storage classes?
 ```
-k port-forward service/nginx-sts 8180:80
+kubectl get storageclass
+kubectl get storageclass hostpath -o yaml
 ```

-❔ What are these volumes we just used/created?

-Explain PVs / PVCs.
-Retention policies

-❔ What are storage classes?
+* 💡 Visit https://kubernetes.io/docs/concepts/storage/storage-classes/ for more information
+* 💡 `StorageClass`es will be one of the

 Let's copy different content to the volumes to see the effect
 ```